corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/path-constraints.md

 * The primary input states' status.
 * The primary output states' status.
+* The transaction command.
 * The number of primary input states.
 * The number of primary output states.
-* Any additional states other than the Primary state types, including how many of them there are as inputs, references and outputs.
+* Any additional states present other than the Primary state types, including how many of them there are as inputs, references and outputs.

-Correspondingly a Path constraint define for a given primary input state status a permitted combination of:
+Correspondingly a Path constraint defines for a given primary input state status a permitted combination of:

 * The primary output state status.
 * The transaction command.